AJ-Gonzalez/NapkinWire/README.md

 ## Contributing

 PRs welcome.

-Philosophy: keep it simple, keep it fast, keep it free.
+Keep it simple, keep it fast, keep it free.

 ---

-*Built with ❤️ for the "sketch on a napkin" feeling we all miss.*
+*Built for the "sketch on a napkin" feeling we all miss.*